BigRedT/vico/README.md

 - `word_vecs_h5py`: Path to the h5py file
 - `word_to_idx_json`: Path to the json file which maps words to indices in the h5py file

 See the class `EmbedInfo` for example.
 Since all of my embeddings followed a consistent naming convention, I could use the same class to automatically construct these attributes.
+However, you could also use something simple like `SimpleEmbedInfo`.

 The `get_embedding` method is used to extract parts of the embedding such as -- the GloVe component, the ViCo component, or keep both.